bbauska/UofM-AdvStyling/readme.md

   alt="" />
 <!-- ![](images/image056.webp){width="4.0in" height="2.260255905511811in"} -->

-In general, I\'m going to always stick to the second approach; Put media query directly in the style sheet.
-This is the one that I personally use for doing my responsive design, but that doesn\'t mean you shouldn\'t feel free to play with all three of these different approaches.
+In general, I&apos;m going to always stick to the second approach; Put media query directly in the style sheet.
+This is the one that I personally use for doing my responsive design, but that doesn&apos;t mean you shouldn&apos;t feel free to play with all three of these different approaches.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->